If you live in Wales then arranging care at home (also known as in-home care, home care, or domiciliary care) can be a cost-effective option.

 - Some NHS services

-Don’t forget: you must do the assessment before you arrange any at-home care contracts.
-If you don’t, and proceed to arrange care, you may lose out on possible funding.
+Don’t forget: you must do the assessment prior to agreeing any at-home care contracts.
+If you don’t, and proceed to arrange care, you may lose out on local council funding.

-If you’ve reached the stage where you’re considering how to pay for care at home, you may also benefit from advice on how to broach the subject of care.
-From helping arrange funding, to helping your loved one prepare for the transition, each stage of the care journey can be made a bit easier thanks to your support and compassion.
+If you’ve reached the stage where you’re thinking about care at home, you may also benefit from advice on how to broach the subject of care.